-$AVG_j$ = Added-Value Growth (i.e., an indicator of whether the student met or exceeded their AVT for the test in question for growth record j).
+AVG_j = Added-Value Growth (i.e., an indicator of whether the student met or exceeded their AVT for the test in question for growth record j).

-$AVP_j$ = Added-Value Points (the points available to for demonstrating added-value growth for student growth record j; see Table 15).
+AVP_j = Added-Value Points (the points available to for demonstrating added-value growth for student growth record j; see Table 15).

-AVTj = Added-Value Target (the score for student growth record j that represents meaningful and measurable growth towards proficiency, which can be called "catch-up growth", or which challenges students who have met the grade level standard to continue to excel, also called "move-up growth").
+AVT_j = Added-Value Target (the score for student growth record j that represents meaningful and measurable growth towards proficiency, which can be called "catch-up growth", or which challenges students who have met the grade level standard to continue to excel, also called "move-up growth").

-- CGPj = Conditional Growth Percentile (i.e., the conditional growth percentile used to set the AVT for growth record j; see Table 13 or Table 15). - $ISP{all}$ = Index of Student Progress for All Students. $ISP{low}$ = Index of Student Progress for Students with Low Prior Achievement (i.e., the 20% of Students with the lowest prior achievement at the school). - $ISP{sch}$ = Index of Student Progress for the School (i.e., the composite index of $ISP{all}$ and $ISP{low}$ ).j = an index for the student growth record (from 1 to $n{GR}$ , the number of growth records included in the indicator). - $MAG_j$ = Median Annual Growth (i.e., an indicator of whether the student met or exceeded their MAT for the test in question for growth record j). - MATj = Median Annual Target (the score for student growth record j that represents median annual growth, which can also be called "keep-up growth"; see Table 14).
+- CGP_j = Conditional Growth Percentile (i.e., the conditional growth percentile used to set the AVT for growth record j; see Table 13 or Table 15). - ISP{all} = Index of Student Progress for All Students.
+ISP{low} = Index of Student Progress for Students with Low Prior Achievement (i.e., the 20% of Students with the lowest prior achievement at the school). - ISP{sch} = Index of Student Progress for the School (i.e., the composite index of ISP{all} and ISP{low}).j = an index for the student growth record (from 1 to n{GR} , the number of growth records included in the indicator). - MAG_j = Median Annual Growth (i.e., an indicator of whether the student met or exceeded their MAT for the test in question for growth record j). - MAT_j = Median Annual Target (the score for student growth record j that represents median annual growth, which can also be called "keep-up growth"; see Table 14).

-- PAB = Prior Achievement Band (from 1 to 6, with 1 being the lowest prior achievement; see Table 13). - $PrAVT_j$ = Proportion of Added-Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the current-year VSS falls for growth record j, such that $PrAVT_j = \frac{VSS_j MAT_j}{AVT_j MAT_j}$ . - $PtAVP_j$ = Partial Added-Value Points (portion of $AVP_j$ available for exceeding the MAT but not meeting the AVT for student growth record j). - RP = Rating Points (the average of $RP_T$ , $RP_P$ , and $ISP{sch}$ ). - RPP = Rating Points from Percentages; calculated based on the percentage of growth records at the school in which students meet or exceed the AVT. - RPT = Rating Points from Targets; calculated based on individual student target attainment (i.e., the degree to which student scores meet or exceed their AVT and/or MAT for each growth record). - $VSS_j$ = Vertical Scale Score (i.e., the current-year SC READY score for student growth record j).
+- PAB = Prior Achievement Band (from 1 to 6, with 1 being the lowest prior achievement; see Table 13). - $PrAVT_j$ = Proportion of Added-Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the current-year VSS falls for growth record j, such that $PrAVT_j = \frac{VSS_j MAT_j}{AVT_j MAT_j}$. - $PtAVP_j = Partial \ Added-Value \ Points$ (portion of AVP_j available for exceeding the MAT but not meeting the AVT for student growth record j). - RP = Rating Points (the average of RP_T , RP_P , and ISP{sch}). - RP_P = Rating Points from Percentages; calculated based on the percentage of growth records at the school in which students meet or exceed the AVT. - RP_T = Rating Points from Targets; calculated based on individual student target attainment (i.e., the degree to which student scores meet or exceed their AVT and/or MAT for each growth record). - VSS_j = Vertical Scale Score (i.e., the current-year SC READY score for student growth record j).

-Rating Points are calculated for the Student Progress indicator separately by subject area (i.e., ELA and Mathematics) in two ways using both the Added-Value Growth Model (AVGM) and both values are used, along with ISPsch, in a norm-referenced value-added model to determining determine the school's Rating.
+Rating Points are calculated for the Student Progress indicator separately by subject area (i.e., ELA and Mathematics) using both the Added-Value Growth Model (AVGM) and a norm-referenced value-added model to determine the school's Rating.
 Points are calculated for the AVGM using two different metrics which reflect the priorities of our state.
-One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included in the indicator for that subject (i.e., $RP_T^{subj}RP_T$ ; or Rating Points based on Target Attainment for the subject). $RP_T^{subj}RP_T$ is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
+One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included for that subject (i.e., RP_T^{subj} ; or Rating Points based on Target Attainment for the subject).
+RP_T^{subj} is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
 Therefore, more points are available for meeting AVTs that are based on higher CGPs than for AVTs based on lower CGPs.